On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: The oscillating asymptotic behavior of chi(GCg) and the irrationality of Pi

-In the even $g$ case, Theorem~\ref{thm:eulerGCeven} directly implies the even $g$ case of Theorem~\ref{thm:HGCbound}: If $C < 1/(2\pi e)$, then the inequality $g^{-3/2} (g/(2\pi e))^g \geq (Cg)^g$ holds for all but finitely many $g \geq 2.$ The odd $g$ case is more complicated, as the cosine in the statement of Theorem~\ref{thm:eulerGCeven} can become arbitrarily small.
+The odd $g$ case is more complicated, as the cosine in the statement of Theorem~\ref{thm:eulerGCeven} can become arbitrarily small.
 However, known bounds on the measure of the irrationality of $\pi$ imply that the cosine cannot become so small that it cancels the super-exponential growth rate from the $g^{g/2}$ term.
 The following paragraphs will explain this mechanism.

-By a theorem of Mahler~\cite{MR0054660}, there is a number $\mu \leq 42$, the \emph{irrationality measure of $\pi$}, such that for all but finitely many pairs of integers $p,q$ the inequality $ \left|\pi - {p}/{q}\right| > {q^{-\mu}}$ holds.
-The most recent result shows that $\mu \leq 7.103...$ \cite{MR4170705}.
-We can use this bound to prove the following lower bound on the cosine in the statement of Theorem~\ref{thm:eulerGCeven}: \begin{proposition} Let $\mu^*$ be strictly larger than the irrationality measure $\mu$ of $\pi$, then
+According to a theorem of Mahler~\cite{MR0054660}, there is a number $\mu$, the \emph{irrationality measure of $\pi$}, such that the inequality $ \left|\pi - {p}/{q}\right| > {q^{-\mu^*}}$ holds for all numbers $\mu^* > \mu$ and all but finitely many pairs of integers $p,q$.
+In fact, we may assume that $\mu \leq 7.103...$ \cite{MR4170705}.
+We can use this property of $\pi$ to prove the following lower bound on the cosine in the statement of Theorem~\ref{thm:eulerGCeven}: \begin{proposition} Let $\mu^*$ be strictly larger than the irrationality measure $\mu$ of $\pi$, then

-\end{proposition} \begin{proof} For any given $g$, let $k_g$ be the (unique) integer that minimizes the magnitude of $\mathcal R_g$ in
+\end{proposition} \begin{proof} For any given $g$, let $k_g$ be the unique integer that minimizes the magnitude of $\mathcal R_g$ in